awisecar/WJetsTreeProducer/ntuple_production/README.txt

-crab report -d crab_SingleMuon_Run2017B-31Mar2018-v1 and then the processed lumi file will be written in crab_SingleMuon_Run2017B-31Mar2018-v1/results/processedLumis.json
+crab report -d crab_SingleMuon_Run2017B-31Mar2018-v1 and then the processed lumi file will be written in crab_SingleMuon_Run2017B-31Mar2018-v1/results/processedLumis.json (need to do this separately for every Era)

 # Now need to run brilcalc on processedLumis.json to get integrated lumi -------
 # If on lxplus, source brilcalc directory (and install if do not have it)